tinaponting/protect-wordpress/README.md

 Core .htaccess for protection and speed.
 Set: 444 files rights

+- Uptated 220731 Protection for images, uploads folder, stealers and no way you see what I got!
--Updated: 220730: .htacess for more speed and for mobile!
+- Updated: 220730: .htacess for more speed and for mobile!
 - Updated 220722: .htacces1for protection of: Js, Css files:)
 - Updated 220719: .htacces1 for more security and doubles.
 - Added protecton, wp.-includes/fonts follder (They download font til´you die!:(